-Your loan can be forgiven or discharged if you are qualified for any of programs below -
+Your loan can be forgiven or discharged if you are qualified for any of the programs below -

-1.Teacher Loan Forgiveness Program - This program was started to motivate individuals to join and continue in the teaching profession.
+This program was started to motivate individuals to join and continue in the teaching profession.

 Your loans must be disbursed after January 10, 1998, and disbursement of any loan on or before January 10, 1998, must have a balance of $0 before the existing loans were disbursed